chavacava/dbc4go/README.md

 Syntax:

-`@requires` _standard Boolean expression_
+`@requires` _GO Boolean expression_

-As you can see in the example below, the _standard Boolean expression_ must be a valid GO boolean expression as it will be used as the condition in a `if-then` statement.
+As you can see in the example below, the _GO Boolean expression_ must be a valid GO boolean expression as it will be used as the condition in a `if-then` statement.

 The expression can make reference to any identifier available in the scope at the beginning of the annotated function (for example: function parameters, method receiver, global variables, other functions)